sharajpanwar/HRNN/README.md

 # Training a Hierarchical Recurrent Neural Network with EEG XB-Baseline Driving data to predict Driving Fatigue:

-1. The preprocessing of the EEG data is performed in matlab and matlab code can be found in Encoding.
+1. The preprocessing of the EEG data is performed in matlab and matlab code can be found indata_preparation.
 2. HRNN keras script is stored in keras-model
 3. SVM model for classification with feature selection is stored in SVM-model